-- A market which, even if successfully developed, is inadequate to support a product or service; or - Flaws in a product or service that may result in liabilities and reputational risk. - A38.
-An understanding of the business risks facing the entity increases the likelihood of identifying risks of material misstatement, since most business risks will eventually have financial consequences and, therefore, an effect on the financial statements.
+- A36.
+The entity conducts its business in the context of industry, regulatory and other internal and external factors.
+To respond to these factors, the entity's management or those charged with governance define objectives, which are the overall plans for the entity.
+Strategies are the approaches by which management intends to achieve its objectives.
+The entity's objectives and strategies may change over time. - A37.
+Business risk is broader than the risk of material misstatement of the financial report, though it includes the latter.
+Business risk may arise from change or complexity.
+A failure to recognise the need for change may also give rise to business risk.
+Business risk may arise, for example, from: - The development of new products or services that may fail; - A market which, even if successfully developed, is inadequate to support a product or service; or - Flaws in a product or service that may result in liabilities and reputational risk. - A38.
+An understanding of the business risks facing the entity increases the likelihood of identifying risks of material misstatement, since most business risks will eventually have financial consequences and, therefore, an effect on the financial report.
 However, the auditor does not have a responsibility to identify or assess all business risks because not all business risks give rise to risks of material misstatement. - A39.
-Examples of matters that the auditor may consider when obtaining an understanding of the entity's objectives, strategies and related business risks that may result in a risk of material misstatement of the financial statements include: - Industry developments (a potential related business risk might be, for example, that the entity does not have the personnel or expertise to deal with the changes in the industry). - New products and services (a potential related business risk might be, for example, that there is increased product liability). - Expansion of the business (a potential related business risk might be, for example, that the demand has not been accurately estimated). - New accounting requirements (a potential related business risk might be, for example, incomplete or improper implementation, or increased costs). - Regulatory requirements (a potential related business risk might be, for example, that there is increased legal exposure). - Current and prospective financing requirements (a potential related business risk might be, for example, the loss of financing due to the entity's inability to meet requirements). - Use of IT (a potential related business risk might be, for example, that systems and processes are incompatible). - The effects of implementing a strategy, particularly any effects that will lead to new accounting requirements (a potential related business risk might be, for example, incomplete or improper implementation). - A40.
-A business risk may have an immediate consequence for the risk of material misstatement for classes of transactions, account balances, and disclosures at the assertion level or the financial statement level.
+Examples of matters that the auditor may consider when obtaining an understanding of the entity's objectives, strategies and related business risks that may result in a risk of material misstatement of the financial report include: - Industry developments (a potential related business risk might be, for example, that the entity does not have the personnel or expertise to deal with the changes in the industry). - New products and services (a potential related business risk might be, for example, that there is increased product liability). - Expansion of the business (a potential related business risk might be, for example, that the demand has not been accurately estimated). - New accounting requirements (a potential related business risk might be, for example, incomplete or improper implementation, or increased costs). - Regulatory requirements (a potential related business risk might be, for example, that there is increased legal exposure).

+- Current and prospective financing requirements (a potential related business risk might be, for example, the loss of financing due to the entity's inability to meet requirements). - Use of IT (a potential related business risk might be, for example, that systems and processes are incompatible). - The effects of implementing a strategy, particularly any effects that will lead to new accounting requirements (a potential related business risk might be, for example, incomplete or improper implementation). - A40.
+A business risk may have an immediate consequence for the risk of material misstatement for classes of transactions, account balances, and disclosures at the assertion level or the financial report level.
 For example, the business risk arising from a contracting customer base may increase the risk of material misstatement associated with the valuation of receivables.
 However, the same risk, particularly in combination with a contracting economy, may also have a longer-term consequence, which the auditor considers when assessing the appropriateness of the going concern assumption.
 Whether a business risk may result in a risk of material misstatement is, therefore, considered in light of the entity's circumstances.
 Examples of conditions and events that may indicate risks of material misstatement are indicated in Appendix 2. - A41.
 Usually, management identifies business risks and develops approaches to address them.
 Such a risk assessment process is part of internal control and is discussed in paragraph 15 and paragraphs A87-A88.